-Recent protests over racial issues have rekindled efforts to rename the ten U.S. Army bases that honor officers of the Confederate States Army, plus one named after a local plantation.
-Please join Mershon Center for a virtual conversation about the background of the people for whom these bases are named, the Jim Crow-era politics that influenced their creation, and guidelines for selection of potential replacements.
+Recent protests over racial issues have rekindled efforts to rename the 10 U.S. Army bases that honor officers of the Confederate States Army, plus one named after a local plantation.
+Please join the Mershon Center for a virtual conversation about the background of the people for whom these bases are named, the Jim Crow-era politics that influenced their creation, and guidelines for selection of potential replacements.

 Mark Grimsley is an Associate Professor at The Ohio State University who specializes in 19th century American military history.
 He is the author of The Hard Hand of War: Union Military Policy Toward Southern Civilians, 1861-1865, which was awarded the Lincoln Prize, And Keep Moving On: The Virginia Campaign, May-June 1864, and is a contributing author to Warfare in the Western World.
 He is also the co-editor of Civilians in the Path of War (with Clifford J. Rogers) and The Collapse of the Confederacy (with Brooks D. Simpson).
 He is currently writing a book on the connections between the 1864 military and political campaigns for the "Pivotal Moments in American History" series, published by Oxford University Press.